Aeroflot Flight 2808: Synopsis

 The second phase of the flight took off from Donetsk at 21:03 Moscow Time.
 On board the aircraft were the seven crew members and 77 passengers, of whom 21 were children.
 No issues in flight from Donetsk were reported.
 At 22:27 and at an altitude of 10,100 m the flight began to descend 6,000 m on a bearing of 60° in preparation for the approach, which was to be carried out by the pilot in command.
 The decrease in altitude occurred approximately 100 km from the airport and approximately 40 km from the point where the flight was due to turn for the approach.
 After the descent the flight remained at its current altitude for two minutes at a speed of 440 km/h.

-After the Tu-134 passed Dobrynskoe as designated by air traffic control, while at a distance of 75 km from the airport, the crew contacted the air traffic controller who gave them permission descend to an altitude of 1,800 m and set them on a bearing of 292° for landing.
+After the Tu-134 passed Dobrynskoe as designated by air traffic control, while at a distance of 75 km from the airport, the crew contacted the air traffic controller who gave them permission to descend to an altitude of 1,800 m and set them on a bearing of 292° for landing.
 At 22:39:20 the flight reported to be 28 km from the airport and at an altitude of 1,800 m when they were actually at an altitude of 2,000 m.
 As instructed the flight flew level for 25 seconds, decreasing airspeed from 580 to 525 km/h.
 At 22:39:40 while 25 km from the airport the controller gave the flight permission to descend to 1,500 m and transferred the flight to another controller in the tower.
 When communications with the new controller began the flight reported their altitude to be 1,500 m and proceeded with level flight for 25 seconds.